adamyi/Geegle3/README.md

 If you want to use the same Geegle infrastructure to host your own CTF, we are more than happy to support you.
 Simply remove all challenges from [chals](chals) directory and put in your own challenges, and change the root [BUILD](BUILD) file accordingly.

 Please do let us know if you use Geegle infra to host your own CTF.
-We can't wait to hear about the amaing work you have done :)
+We can't wait to hear about the amazing work you have done :)

 ### SSL Certificates
 Please put your HTTPS certificates and keys to [infra/uberproxy/certs/](infra/uberproxy/certs/) and change